codio-templates/hello-codio-python/.guides/content/Building-the-Demo-c58a.md

 Codio has syntax to add a [custom button](https://codio.com/docs/content/authoring/page-edit/buttons/) to your guide.
 On the previous page, the `TRY IT` button runs the command `python3 python_demo.py` and prints the output to the guide.
 The terminal can always be added to a panel if you would rather have students interact with the command line.

 ### Code Visualizer
-Codio has integrate the [Python Tutor](http://pythontutor.com/) into its platform.
+Codio integrates [Python Tutor](http://pythontutor.com/) into its platform.
 It works with a variety of languages (despite its name).
 To add a code visualizer to your guide, use the following syntax `[Code Visualizer](open_tutor your_file.py)`.

 ### Code Highlighting
 You can create links that [highlight](https://codio.com/docs/content/authoring/page-edit/inline/) sections of code.
 It is important to note that opening a file with highlighting will retain the highlighting.
-Adding another like to open the same file without highlighting will "remove" the highlighting.
+Adding another link to open the same file without highlighting will "remove" the highlighting.